 The Data Masker Create/Edit Cross Database Command Rule Form

 This form is used to create and edit Data Masker Cross Database Command rules which are designed to run user written SQL statements on remote databases.
 The remote database can be on a different server than that configured in the Rule Controller and can also be of a completely different database type.
-Currently connections to remote SQL Server and Oracle databases are supported.
-The example above illustrates a Cross DB Command rule configured to execute an SQL truncate statement on a remote Oracle database.
+Currently connections to remote Oracle and SQL Server databases are supported.
+The example above illustrates a Cross DB Command rule configured to execute two SQL truncate statements on a remote SQL Server database.

 This form supports both the editing of existing and the creation of Cross Database Command Rules.
 The title text and button labels on the form will change as is appropriate to the create or edit mode.
 In the example screen shot above, the form is editing an existing Cross Database Command rule.

 The connection information for the remote database is entered in the panel at the top of the Create/Edit Cross Database Command Rule Form (please see the image above).
 Details on the usage of this area of the form can be found on the Cross Database Login Panel help page.
 Please see that page for further information on configuring the remote database connection.

 Any valid SQL statement which performs data manipulation actions (INSERT, UPDATE, DELETE) or DDL commands (CREATE INDEX, DROP TABLE, etc.) are valid within a Cross Database Command rule.
 Different target database types can have minor variations in the structure of the SQL they accept.
 The command to be executed must be formatted for the target database type - not for the Oracle database specified Rule Controller.
 The command will be executed as-is on the remote system without interpretation by the Data Masker software.